Published on

 autodesk,bentley,archicad

-And even when digital tools are adopted, compliance with local standards remains an obstacle.
-In Singapore, different agencies (like BCA, URA, SCDF, and LTA) have differing expectations on the data embedded in BIM models.
-This forces consultants and QPs to spend countless hours managing, validating, and revalidating information before they can submit anything.
+Even when digital tools are adopted, local compliance creates another hurdle.
+In Singapore, agencies like BCA, URA, SCDF, and LTA all expect different data structures in BIM models.
+Consultants and QPs end up spending countless hours validating and revalidating information before submission.

 What We're Building